klahrich/chiefhustler/content/diary/investing-diary-0005.md

 But funny enough, Apple, a technology stock, was the best investment of his life.
 Was Apple within his circle of competence?

 You could argue that Buffet is a life-long learning machine and that he relentlessly kept pushing the boundaries of his circle until it included something like Apple.
-While that is probably true, I think the simplest explanation is that he understood the moat of Apple; how the business was making money and fending off competition.
+While that is probably true, I think the simpler explanation is that he understood the moat of Apple; how the business was making money and fending off competition.
+And at some point, Apple's stock fell enough for him to consider it cheap and scoop it.

 Here's another, more personal, example.